Monday, September 22, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Pros

-Dual-band Wi-Fi 7 with two 2.5Gbps ports; affordable
+Dual-band Wi-Fi 7 with two 2.5Gbps ports and reliable performance, affordable

 ASUSWRT 5.0 has lots of customizations and free-for-life high-end features (VPN, Parental Controls, Online Protection, Smart Home Master, etc.).